 MakerKids was named “Best Kids’ Workshops” by Toronto Life Magazine.
 We run programs at schools throughout the GTA, such as Toronto French School, Kingsway College, and more.

-Our membership plan now features more flexible learning.
+Our advanced class features more flexible learning for older kids and those with more experience.
 Join us for one month or join us year long – even throughout the summer.
-Instead of multi-week terms, kids can join for a month or a whole year through this subscription model.
+Kids can join for a month or a whole year through this subscription model.
 Kids will earn certificates as they progress through hundreds of unique and tested activities.
-We also have classes for ages 13-15!
+Ages 10-15.

 Does my child need experience coding or any of the programs?

-Our classes are open to new and experienced kids of all backgrounds.
+Our Masters class is for kids 10-15.
 With our small ratio of 1 instructor for every 8 kids, our instructors will be able to work with each child’s individual needs.
-We go over fundamentals and may hold breakout sessions for beginners and advanced students.
+We go over fundamentals as well.

 Do we have to bring our own laptop and supplies?